c3g/GenPipes_Docs/docs/source/user_guide/get_gp.rst

 Get GenPipes
 ------------

-Once you have made your :ref:`choice<docs_choose_gp_dep>` regarding GenPipes deployment option, if you chose to use C3G pre-built and deployed GenPipes setup on Compute Canada servers, you don't need to get and setup any build or code.
+Once you have made your :ref:`choice<docs_choose_gp_dep>` regarding GenPipes deployment option, if you chose to use C3G pre-built and deployed GenPipes setup on `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) servers, you don't need to get and setup any build or code.
 It is already taken care of.
-You simply need to start using your Compute Canada account and access the latest copy of GenPipes deployed therein.
+You simply need to start using your DRAC account and access the latest copy of GenPipes deployed therein.

-However, f you choose to deploy GenPipes on your own instead of using the  pre-installed setup managed by C3G using Compute Canada servers, you can use either of the options listed below.
+However, f you choose to deploy GenPipes on your own instead of using the  pre-installed setup managed by C3G using DRAC servers, you can use either of the options listed below.
 You can either obtain a downloadable GenPipes Release Build or obtain a copy of GenPipes sources and build, deploy them yourself.

 * Pre-built, packaged GenPipes via the `GenPipes Download Page`_